Nazi euthanasia and the Catholic Church: Reaction

 "The sensation created by the sermons", wrote Evans, "was enormous".
 Kershaw characterised Von Galen's 1941 "open attack" on the government's "euthanasia" program as a "vigorous denunciation of Nazi inhumanity and barbarism."
 According to Gill, "Galen used his condemnation of this appalling policy to draw wider conclusions about the nature of the Nazi state.
 He spoke of a moral danger to Germany from the regime's violations of basic human rights.
 Galen had the sermons read in parish churches.
 The British broadcast excerpts over the BBC German service, dropped leaflets over Germany, and distributed the sermons in occupied countries.
 Following the war, Pope Pius XII proclaimed von Galen a hero and promoted him to Cardinal.

-There were demonstrations across Catholic Germany.
-Hitler himself faced angry demonstrators at Hof, near Nuremberg, where he stepped out of his train at a local station while another train loaded mentally disabled patients to be taken away and a crowd that had gathered openly jeered at Hitler; this was the only time he was directly and openly confronted with such resistance by ordinary Germans.
 The regime did not halt the murders, but took the program underground.
 Bishop Antonius Hilfrich of Limburg wrote to the Justice Minister, denouncing the murders.
 Bishop Albert Stohr of Mainz from the pulpit condemned the taking of life.
 Some of the priests who distributed the sermons were among those arrested and sent to the concentration camps amid the public reaction to the sermons.
 Bishop von Preysing's Cathedral Administrator, Bernhard Lichtenberg, met his demise for protesting directly to Dr Conti, the Nazi State Medical Director.
 On 28 August 1941, he endorsed Galen's sermons in a letter to Conti, pointing to the German constitution which defined euthanasia as an act of murder.
 He was arrested soon after and later died en route to Dachau.

 Hitler wanted to have Galen removed, but Goebbels told him this would result in the loss of the loyalty of Westphalia.
 The regional Nazi leader and Hitler's deputy Martin Bormann called for Galen to be hanged, but Hitler and Goebbels urged a delay in retribution till war's end.
 In a 1942 Table Talk Hitler reportedly said: "The fact that I remain silent in public over Church affairs is not in the least misunderstood by the sly foxes of the Catholic Church, and I am quite sure that a man like Bishop von Galen knows full well that after the war I shall extract retribution to the last farthing."

 With the programme now public knowledge, nurses and staff (particularly in Catholics institutions) increasingly sought to obstruct implementation of the policy.
 Under pressure from growing protests, Hitler halted the T4 programme on 24 August 1941, though less systematic murder of disabled people continued.
 The techniques learnt from Aktion T4 were later transferred for use in the Holocaust.